 The global economy proved resilient last year, despite growing geopolitical tensions and the highest interest rates in a decade.
 Although this might be a positive development, it comes at a huge cost.
-Our current economic system is based on growth and profit maximisation at the expense of societal wellbeing and our planet.
+Our current economic system is based on short term growth and profits and operates at the expense of societal wellbeing and our planet.
 Inequality has grown further, and climate action is slow, adding to the urgent need for transformation.
 It is our purpose to contribute to change by financing this transformation.
 Positive social, environmental and cultural change have always been the drivers of our investment activities.